llemarr42/Basic_Onshape_CAD/README.md

 ### Description

-The second assignment was to make a mount that wa 120 mm x 120 mm and had 5 holes that lined up with the bases holes.
+The second assignment was to make a mount that was 120 mm x 120 mm and had 5 holes that lined up with the bases holes including the big hole.

 ### Evidence